 June – August 2019

-As a resident at the Agosto Foundation and through the support of Vašulka Kitchen Brno, Chris Hill is creating the Learning from the Bees—Navigating a Personal Archive structured around the documentation of a 20 year old personal archive of diverse narrative fragments.
+As a resident at the Agosto Foundation and through the support of Vašulka Kitchen Brno, Chris Hill is creating the Learning from the Bees—Navigating a Personal Archive structured around the documentation of a 25 year old personal archive of diverse narrative fragments.

-"During this period I began to think about cross-cultural exchanges as related to the body's immune system that fundamentally has to discriminate between "self" and "other," and then decide whether to eliminate the "other" (infection) or accommodate a useful "other" (microbiome of the gut, pregnancy).
+"During this period I began to think about cross-cultural exchanges as related to the body's immune system that fundamentally has to discriminate between "self" and "other," and then decide whether to deny or eliminate the "other" (infection) or accommodate a useful "other" (microbiome of the gut, pregnancy).
 Reflecting on my curatorial work with media art histories during radically shifting cultural climates in the U.S. (late 60s, early 70s) and then in central Europe (post 89), I also became interested in the "life" of the media archive—how do documents and the narrative fragments associated with them come to be strategically remembered, re-performed, or forgotten (Living Archives, FCCA, Prague, 2001)."

-"I didn't understand the intended use of the odd, often homemade items in the these shops, but recognized beekeeping as a technology, new and mysterious to me but centuries old, that had evolved for humans to harvest bee products cherished for sweetness, nutrition, light and medicines.
+"I didn't understand the intended use of the odd, often homemade items in these shops, but recognized beekeeping as a technology, new and mysterious to me but centuries old, that had evolved for humans to harvest bee products cherished for sweetness, nutrition, light and medicines.
 Back in the U.S. some years later I started keeping bees, overcame my fear of being stung, and found many parallels between beekeeping, media arts and health.
 Bees are travelers and communicators.
 They commonly fly within a 3.5 mile radius of their hive to forage for nectar and pollen...Back at the hive with their sweet resources, they perform a dance for their sister foragers that communicates the distance and direction of their discoveries.
 An individual bee’s news is danced and then evaluated by small audiences, and further communicated through a decentralized “emergent collective” decision-making process, that guides the entire hive’s daily actions and seasonal survival...The capacity for a community to speak to each other in public—to seek diversity of information and knowledge...is a measure of its public health."